Prepare Income Statements For Both Garcon Company And Pepper Company

 2. Inclusion of Specific Items:

 • Companies may include specific items based on their business activities.
-For example, a financial institution might include gains or losses from trading securities, while a manufacturing company might include gains or losses from the disposal of equipment.
+As an example, a financial institution might include gains or losses from trading securities, while a manufacturing company might include gains or losses from the disposal of equipment.

 3. Use of Subtotals: